segabl/pd2-sh-complements/README.md

 #### Silent Killer

 - Optical Illusions
-  - Basic: Trageting chance decrease 35% -> 20%
+  - Basic: Trageting chance decrease 35% → 20%

 *Optical Illusions is a niche skill but it provides slightly too much value when it's used with Jokers.*

+- Low Blow
+  - Changed crit damage multiplier to a static 3x multiplier

+*The crit damage multiplier used the headshot multiplier, which made crits too effective against enemies like Bulldozers and Cloakers.*
+*Making the multiplier static will keep their strength against regular units but slightly nerf them against enemies with high headshot multipliers*

 - Unseen Strike
+  - Changed crit damage multiplier to a static 3x multiplier
-  - Basic: Crit duration 6s -> 4s
+  - Basic: Crit duration 6s → 4s
-  - Ace: Crit duration 18s -> 12s
+  - Ace: Crit duration 18s → 12s

 *The duration for crits is a bit too long, given that part of the skill's description is wrong and you do not lose the bonus on getting hit.*